lkuiucsb/Excel-to-EML/Metadata/Metadata_Readme.md

 "geographicdescription": describes the geographic location where the data was collected and/or generated.

-"northboudingcoordinate": coordinate for the north-most latitude of the location in decimal degrees.
+"northboundingcoordinate": coordinate for the north-most latitude of the location in decimal degrees.

 "southboundingcoordinate": coordinate for the south-most latitude of the location in decimal degrees.